armaanchowfin/Thought2Speech/README.md

 ##### 2. Begin the Experiment.
-To perform the experiment via a local IDE, simply run the [Stimulus file](https://github.com/armaanchowfin/Thought2Speech/blob/main/Experiment%20Protocol%20-%20Pyschopy/stimuli_psycho.py), choosing the appropriate interpreter or environment based on your PsychoPy® installation pathway.
+To perform the experiment via a **local IDE**, simply run the [Stimulus file](https://github.com/armaanchowfin/Thought2Speech/blob/main/Experiment%20Protocol%20-%20Pyschopy/stimuli_psycho.py) after choosing the appropriate environment.

+To perform the experiment via the **native PsychoPy® IDE**, save the [Stimulus file](https://github.com/armaanchowfin/Thought2Speech/blob/main/Experiment%20Protocol%20-%20Pyschopy/stimuli_psycho.py) in the experiment directory and execute as usual.

 ## Phase 2 : Data Analysis and Classification